Sydney’s Specialists in rising damp solutions

 3. Gravity Fed Systems

-We did not choose the gravity fed damp course application due to the limitations it has in delivery of the product, its chemical composition and the chance that it may fail of the conditions in the masonry are not perfect.
+We did not choose the gravity fed damp course application due to the limitations it has.
+It will NOT delivering the product 100% every time, its chemical composition and the chance that it may fail of the conditions in the masonry are not perfect.
+We will not take the risk on a rising damp product that doesn’t predictably work 100% the same way every time.

 4. Physical Damp Course